AI is shaking not only the creative industry, but our entire culture.

 So, the question we should ask ourselves is: when did we stop being photographers, designers, illustrators, animators, and become artists?
 There lies a pivotal change.

-Of course, some would argue that beauty is in the eye of the beholder, that if I create something that I deem artistic, therefore it is.
-That is an oxymoron since if anything can be art, then nothing it is in that we’re devaluing the uniqueness of the thing itself being artistic.
+Of course, some would argue that beauty is in the eye of the beholder, that if I create something that I deem artistic, then it is.
+That is an oxymoron since if anything can be art, then nothing is in that we’re devaluing the uniqueness of the thing itself being artistic.
 Which would mean that AI art is art too.

 Lastly, art is not something beautiful a priori.
 In fact, it can be ugly.

-Serra: “I don’t think it is the function of art to be pleasing… Art is not democratic.
-It is not for the people.”
-1
+Serra: “I don’t think it is the function of art to be pleasing…

 Art is not set in the form of illustration, sculpture, architecture, etc. Again, we mistake the technique (illustration) for art because we think in technical terms.
 Even a painting is not a work of art until there’s something else that goes beyond the representation of the thing depicted.
 It’s the profound misunderstanding of the signified and the signifier.